brunoroque06/brunoroque06.github.io/_pages/chess-fundamentals.md

 <div class="chess-board" id="chess-opposition"></div>

 It is a draw if it is white's turn (because black has the opposition), and a win if it is black's turn (because white has the opposition).
 When a king has the opposition, outflanking becomes possible: enemy king retreats to one side, and our king then attacks the other way.
-Outflanking is used to turn distant opposition into close opposition: `1 ...
-Kd6 2 Kf5! (outflanking)`.
+Outflanking is used to turn distant opposition into close opposition: `1. ...
+Kd6 2.
+Kf5! (outflanking) 1-0`.

 #### Mined Squares